adem-wg/adem-spec/draft-linker-adem-wg-adem-core.md

 <!-- TODO: this is only an informal listing of terminology that should be explained at a later point. -->

-**Token** A token is either an emblem or an endorsement and encoded as a JWS.
+**Token** A token is either an emblem or an endorsement.

 **Emblem** An emblem is a sign of protection under IHL.

-**Endorsement** An endorsement associates a public key with an identity, and hence, resembles the idea of a certificate.
+**Endorsement** An endorsement associates a public key with an identity and optionally constraints on the circumstances in which the endorsement is valid.
-Beyond that, though, endorsements always encode the attestation of a party's right to issue emblems.

 **Entity** An entity is a distinguishable computational unit, such as a computer, an OS, a process, etc.

+TODO(djackson) - Should we define entity a bit more narrowly in the beginning?
+A finite enum?

 **Protected Party** A protected party is an organization entitled to issue claims of protection for their digital infrastructure.

-**Authority** An authority is an organization that is trusted by some to attest a party's status as protected.
+**Authority** An authority is an organization that attests a party's status as protected.
 This trust may stem from law.
 For example, nation states or NGOs can take the role of authorities.